munamoha/dotfiles/README.md

 The rofi theme comes from [rofi-themes-collection](https://github.com/newmanls/rofi-themes-collection) specifically DarkBlue by Qball.

 You can also use [rofi-wifi-menu](https://github.com/ericmurphyxyz/rofi-wifi-menu) if you would like.
 Right now I am figuring out how to include it as a click event in polybar the way I did for bluetooth.

+For simplicity, I use [mons](https://github.com/Ventto/mons), also in the AUR, to handle dual screen setups.

 Wallpaper is Haruka Kiritani's "You Deserve It" card from Project Sekai: Colorful Stage.
 The image is in the .wallpapers folder I have made and pointed feh to.